 Debugging and benchmarking can be heavy topics.
 Frankly, there are a lot of options when it comes to analyzing playbook performance.
 My goal will be to make this as simple as possible.

-Playbook Debug and Connection Logging
+Playbook Debugging and Connection Logging

 From the Ansible CLI, you can set these as environment variables before running a playbook: